Relativity and decoherence of spacetime superpositions: Relativity of Spacetime Superpositions

 Here, $L_{ij}$ is the interference term between the $i$th and $j$th components of the superposition, while $P_{i}$ are the ``local'' contributions from the $i$th amplitude of the superposition.
 The factor of $(1/2)$ in front of the first summation is to avoid double counting the $L_{ij} = L_{ji}$ terms.
-Since $P_i > L_{ij}$ for all $(i,j)$ in general, \eqref{eq29} says that as one adds more and more matter to the system, the visibility steadily decreases.
+Since $P_i > L_{ij}$ for all $(i,j)$ in general, Eq.\ \eqref{eq29maintext} can be interpreted that as a macroscopic amount of matter is considered, even weakly interacting with the superposition, the decoherence (loss of visibility) becomes very strong.